Call 24/7 For Treatment

 Call (877) 855-0765 for 24/7 help with treatment.

 Learn MoreFamilies First Families First Indiana Inc is a methadone treatment facility in Greenfield, Indiana.
-It is located in Hancock County at 13 North State Street, Suite 141, 46140 zip.
-Families First Families First Indiana Inc provides regular outpatient treatment, outpatient treatment and intensive outpatient treatment.
-Other than methadone treatment, Families First Families First Indiana Inc offers family counseling, hepatitis education, counseling and support and individual counseling.
-Families First Families First Indiana Inc provides medication-assisted treatment to women and men.
+It is situated in Hancock County at 13 North State Street, Suite 141, 46140 zip.
+Families First Families First Indiana Inc provides outpatient treatment, intensive outpatient treatment and regular outpatient treatment.
+Other than methadone treatment, Families First Families First Indiana Inc offers health education services, family counseling and marital/couples counseling.
+Families First Families First Indiana Inc provides medication assisted treatment to women and men.

-Learn MoreCommunity Behavioral Health Hancock County is a methadone addiction treatment center in Greenfield, Indiana.
-It is situated in Hancock County at 145 Green Meadows Drive, 46140 zip.
-Community Behavioral Health Hancock County provides outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and intensive outpatient treatment.
-Community Behavioral Health Hancock County provides naltrexone administration, relapse prevention from naltrexone and buprenorphine maintenance.
-Other than methadone treatment, Community Behavioral Health Hancock County offers HIV and AIDS education, support and counseling, substance use education and individual counseling.
-Community Behavioral Health Hancock County provides medication assisted treatment to men and women.
+Learn MoreCommunity Behavioral Health Hancock County is a methadone clinic in Greenfield, IN.
+It is located in Hancock County at 145 Green Meadows Drive, 46140 zip.
+Community Behavioral Health Hancock County provides regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and intensive outpatient treatment.
+Community Behavioral Health Hancock County provides suboxone prescription, buprenorphine maintenance and naltrexone administration.
+Other than methadone treatment, Community Behavioral Health Hancock County offers family counseling, group counseling and individual counseling.
+Community Behavioral Health Hancock County provides medication-assisted services to men and women.

 Learn MoreTreatment at a suboxone clinic in Greenfield is often similar to the treatment received at a methadone clinic.
 Both of the medication assisted treatment options work by reducing narcotic and opioid cravings for those who are addicted.
 A big difference between suboxone and methadone is that suboxone can be prescribed by doctors, while methadone treatment needs to be received at a clinic.